dl1bz/pihpsdr-desktop/README.md

 6. The first startup window (before device discovery) show now in addition the used working-directory.

+7. add a new compiler directive `__HAVEATU__`, which controls the new TUNED function.
+After every band change the current TX drive level is saved and the TX drive goes down to a minimum TX drive level 1.
+You need to use ONE time the TUNE function and after this the previous saved TX drive level will be restored.
+That's for outdoor ATU which havn't a feedback signal, so this protect your PA to not send with full power if the ATU is  not tuned or you forgot tuning.

 ## Requirements - personal skills and technical knowledge

 **I only publish pure source code, not ready-compiled binaries, so please never ask me about that**.
 That means, you need to compile the application by yourself and install it.
 Follow the instructions *Appendix J: LINUX compile from sources* and *Appendix K: MacOS compile from sources* which you can read in the piHPSDR [manual at DL1YCF pihpsdr Github repository](https://github.com/dl1ycf/pihpsdr/releases/download/current/piHPSDR-Manual.pdf).